fairafric is going climate positive

 Launch of the DAF initiative

-Q2 2024
+Q2 2024 - today

-Expansion of our partnerships
+Expanding our partnerships

-A trained team helps to optimize DAF farms, create additional farms and convert existing farms.
+A trained team helps to optimize DAF farms, create additional farms, and convert existing farms.

 Over 500 cocoa families are already participating in the DAF initiative.

-Phase 2 #roadtoclimatepositive: the next steps
+#roadtoclimatepositive: The next steps

 from Q1 2026